kjrathore/kjrathore.github.io/_pages/cv.md

 * Jan-July 2019: **ML Intern**
   * Persistent Systems, Pune, INDIA
   * Supervisor: Kshitij Deshmukh
-  * Organizational Network and Data Analytics Tool: I conducted research and development for a tool designed to analyze organizational network and data.
+  * Organizational Network and Data Analytics Tool: I conducted research and development for a tool designed to analyze organizational networks and data.
 This project involved visualizing the network and interaction of 10k+ employees.
   * Feedback Summarization and Analytics Tool: I developed a machine learning-based tool for summarizing and analyzing survey feedback.
 This tool was designed to extract key insights from large volumes of survey data, enabling efficient decision-making for human resources.
   * Chatbot Performance Enhancement: I designed, reconstructed, and implemented a framework to enhance chatbot performance.
 This involved the use of human feedback learning to continuously improve the chatbot's responses and overall user experience.
-  * Explanation for Deep learning: Implemented and evaluated explainable AI techniques for deep learning models trained on medical image data.
+  * Explanation for Deep Learning models: Implemented and evaluated explainable AI techniques for deep learning models trained on medical image data.

 Skills